JC Denton: Deus Ex

 In the original, Denton begins as a newly graduated nano-augmented agent of UNATCO (United Nations Anti-Terrorist Coalition), fighting the secessionist NSF in New York.
 However, he learns that he is a pawn of a global conspiracy led by the organisation Majestic-12, and so defects with Paul.
 The ending of the game allows him to side with the Illuminati to bring about a benevolent conspiracy over the world, destroy the internet and bring about a decentralized dark age over the world, or merge with the artificial intelligence Helios in order to govern the world.

 Deus Ex: Invisible War

 In the second game, JC is no longer the player character.
 Invisible War takes place after events that mix elements from multiple of Deus Ex's endings.
 Denton brings about the collapse of globalized civilization but merges with Helios; however, this merger becomes problematic, almost killing him and forcing him into cryogenic stasis.
-His two lieutenants, Paul and scientist Tracer Tong, both seek to bring about his plans while he is in stasis, by forming the organisation ApostleCorp.
+His two accomplices, Paul and scientist Tracer Tong, both seek to bring about his plans while he is in stasis, by forming the organisation ApostleCorp.
 ApostleCorp trains JC's clone and second sibling, Alex Denton.
 The transhumanist agenda of ApostleCorp brings it into conflict with other factions in Invisible War.
 Alex awakens JC from stasis, and has the choice of aiding him in his plans to unite humanity in a post-human society or opposing him.
 If JC is sided with, Helios succeeds in creating a singularity-level society.